Chords for Jazz Guitar Lesson: Improvisation In The Style Of Bach

 So I thought of this really cool little practice regimen recently.

-The idea was to limit the kind of vocabulary I allowed myself to play with,
+of vocabulary I allowed myself to play with,

 So I wrote myself a little sequence that included a major chord played in all keys